NSTAdventure/BlockVendor-NeverLand-/README.md

 # FAQ
 1. Why user must use host list to block annoyance?
 Blocking website or domain only work via host list

 For example:

 127.0.0.1 (www.pieceofcrap.com)

 Or

 0.0.0.0 (www.pieceofcrap.com)

 2. Why must block telemetry?
 Something wrong with it?.

 Telemetry is designed to track you

 We block them to prevent telemetry collect and send your Data to the conpany

 We also want to make vendor devices bloatware free

 3. Do this blocklist can working on both non root
 And rooted devices?

-First this just a blocklist not a app so you can
+First this just a blocklist not a app, so you can Use this list on any your favourite blocking apps
-Use this list on any your favourite blocking apps Rooting or not?
+Rooting or not?
 Depending on the app itself if using VPN mode then no root required

-Alternative way is using firewall and block all OEM vendor update
+Alternative way is using firewall and
+Block all system app and OTA Update